bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/google-sheets-api.md

 ## Writing to an existing spreadsheet

-Next, let’s try to add a new value to the spreadsheet.
+Next, let's try to add a new value to the spreadsheet.
 After all, this is the second key bit we need to automatically update our spreadsheets.

 The code below shows how to add a row to the existing data with the values \[6, f].
 Similar to reading values from an existing sheet, we need to start with establishing the connection to the API and identifying the spreadsheet ID.
 Because we are now writing new data to the spreadsheet, it is essential to make sure that you have not specified read-only permission in your SCOPES list (line 5).